Go North East expands workforce following recruitment drive - North East Connected

 “Recruiting and developing the right people is vital to any employer’s success and growth plans.
 We work with many high profile organisations across the region and nationally to develop tailored apprenticeships that provide the bespoke skills they need for specific or specialist job roles across the business.”

-For more information about the apprenticeships Gateshead College offers, please visit https://www.gateshead.ac.uk/apprenticeships.
+For more information about the apprenticeships Gateshead College offers visit www.gateshead.ac.uk/apprenticeships, and to view Go North East’s latest vacancies head to www.gonortheast.co.uk/join-the-team.